mbaumer/us_hep_funding/docs/_states/OR.md

 # OR -- Sen. Jeff Merkley (D) and  Sen. Ron Wyden (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  21  HEP grants, totalling  $5,783,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+21 HEP grants, totalling $5,783,000.00

                            Amount ($)
 Institution          Year
 UNIVERSITY OF OREGON 2012     1158000